top of page

 Just as God provided a ram as a substitute for Isaac, this ministry has stood as a physical representation of the hope and determination of the African American spirit.
 We are a Spiritual Anchor grounded in a liberation tradition operating as a Baptist community of faith.

-On the second Sunday in March 1890, the Reverend Sampson Eason called together a group for the purpose of having religious services in the Baptist tradition.
 The persons who established the foundation of Mount Moriah Missionary Baptist Church were Deacons J.D.
-McMoore, Claudius Ealy, and Will Pee; Brothers Emanuel Smart, Frank Byrd; Sisters Sallie McMoore, Annie Able, and Mary Able Treadway.
+McMoore, Claudius Ealy, Will Pee; Brothers Emanuel Smart, Frank Byrd; sisters Sallie McMoore, Annie Able, Mary Able Treadway.
 They appointed the Second Sunday as Worship Sunday.
 Unfortunately, Reverend Sampson soon became sick and notified Reverend N.A.
 Hart to fill his appointment on the second Sunday in April.

 Before the second Sunday in May 1890, Mount Moriah’s organizer, the Reverend Sampson, passed away.
 The Reverend Hart continued the organizing work with us until the fourth Sunday in June 1891.
 Mount Moriah then called the Reverend W.H.
 Styles, and Brothers J.B.
 Barry and Lane Walker gathered to organize us into a church.
 Having no house in which to meet, we obtained permission from the St. John A.M.E.
 Church of Pembroke, Georgia to organize in their house.